quocviethere/UEH-NLP-Sentiment-Analysis/README.md

 # UEH NLP Sentiment Analysis
 This repository contains the code and report for our final project of Natural Language Processing course at UEH.
-For 3 machine learning models including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al., 1996](https://dl.acm.org/doi/10.5555/234285.234289)] and XGBoost [[Chen and Guestrin, 2016](https://dl.acm.org/doi/10.1145/2939672.2939785)], we create a custom UI that allows users to directly enter the review and select a model of their choice.
-We deploy the RoBERTa model [[Liu et al., 2019](https://arxiv.org/abs/1907.11692)] via Gradio.
+For 3 machine learning models including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al., 1996](https://dl.acm.org/doi/10.5555/234285.234289)] and XGBoost [[Chen and Guestrin, 2016](https://dl.acm.org/doi/10.1145/2939672.2939785)], we create a custom UI that allows users to directly enter the review and select a machine learning model of their choice.
+We deploy the RoBERTa model [[Liu et al., 2019](https://arxiv.org/abs/1907.11692)] via Gradio and you can try experiment with it on our website [here](ueh-nlp.github.io).

 ## Demo